 Students will be eligible for a baccalaureate in professional studies degree in Healthcare studies if they:

-- Fulfill all college and major curriculum requirements and
+- Fulfill all university and major curriculum requirements and

 - Earn a cumulative GPA of 2.0.